mintjohnkim/SynAPT/README.md

 ## More Information
 - You can find the 150 synthetic classes of SynAPT in `syn_labels.txt`.
+- You can find the 150 Kinetics classes used for comparison in `kinetics_labels.txt`, and the exact examples in `kinetics_total.txt`.
 - For our experiments with the various model architectures (TSN, I3D, R(2+1)), we used the IBM/action-recognition-pytorch GitHub repository (https://github.com/IBM/action-recognition-pytorch).